parizat-hridi/Random-Image-Generator-and-Sharing-App/README.md

 ### Advantage of Random Image Generator and Sharing App :

 * Every time you reload or land on the page, you will see a new image.
 There's a button also to change the image.
 * There's a button to tweet the image.
-You can tweet image directly by using my website.
+You can tweet image directly by using our website.
-* My website gives you the advantage of downloading the image.
+*  Our website gives you the advantage of downloading the image.

 ## About React JS
 ![react](https://user-images.githubusercontent.com/43074604/124001629-a77b7400-d9f6-11eb-9ba7-6fd4320a961c.png)